w3f/1KC/README.md

 - Create an official landing page.
 - Increase funding amount.

 After the pilot program, the team intends to scale this to a grants-proposal model, where the community can propose new ideas.

 **Target Audience**: All types of Polkadot community members.

-### Stage 3: Decentralize
+### Phase 3: Decentralize

 *Decentralize the program with modified conditions*

 The program starts small with the goal to learn as we go.
-We plan to decentralize this programme and consider moving the program on-chain, as it makes sense.
+We aim to decentralize the 1KC programme by moving the program on-chain.

-> Similar to the Polkadot launch; Polkadot started as a Proof of Authority (PoA) network, without any other functionality
-> than the ability to create blocks with nodes controlled by Web3 Foundation.
-Slowly, we started releasing features
-> that allowed the network to be more decentralized, such as the ability to become a validator, and then governance,
-> followed by balance transfers, etc. We hope you will be excited to help us develop this program further with the
-> same intent in mind.
+> We hope you will be excited to help us develop this program further with the same intent in mind.

 **Target Audience**: The entire Polkadot ecosystem.